EamonnJCasey/BlackJackJava/README.md

 ## Structure
 \src - Contains both code and test cases.
 App.java - Contains the main() entry point.
-Game.java - This is thegame logic.
+Game.java - This is the game logic.
 \config - Reads the configuration. **NB:** Currently the configuration is hard-coded.
 The intent was to use a JSON file under \resources.
 \domain - Data classes used in the game.
 \utility - Plumbing code like getting a new shuffled desk from the server.